REGISTRATION OF TEAM/PLAYERS

 4) A player can, if selected, play three times in the singles, once in each set.

-9) However, if a paper copy results sheet, is the responsibility of the Winning team.
-This must be received by the Knock-Out Stage Rep, as detailed on results sheet, by no later than midday, the Friday following the match.
+6) Normally the Result Sheet is submitted using the RackEmApp.
+However, if a paper copy results sheet is used, is the responsibility of the Winning team.
+This must be received by the Knock-Out Stages Rep, as detailed on results sheet, by no later than midday, the Friday following the match.

 TROPHIES